andre-st/dotfiles/README.md

 2. I keep backup disks detached so that they cannot be mounted and affected by ransomware.
 Permanently attached drives are not a backup but extended storage.

-Currently, I don't have offsite backups.
+3. Backup disks are encrypted, which makes losing backups more bearable.
-(In Germany, even with an initial backup via snail mail, incremental _cloud storage_ backups would be annoyingly slow, apart from the additional costs and internet or storage provider dependencies.)
+Currently, I don't have offsite backups (neither cloud storage backups), though.

-3. The backup process is shown to me with a small permanent notification at the top right edge of the desktop GUI.
+4. The backup process is shown to me with a small permanent notification at the top right edge of the desktop GUI.
 It also tells me when I can detach the drive again.

-4. I create _forever reverse incremental backups_ using `rsync --backup-dir=foo/bar/$NOW`.
+5. I create _forever reverse incremental backups_.
 So the most recent restore point is always a full backup, allowing fast recovery if your latest backup isn't already corrupted.
 In contrast to forward incremental backups,